edgelesssys/contrast/rfc/009-distributed-coordinator.md

 If the recovery was successful, the client Coordinator leaves the peer recovery process.
 Otherwise, it continues with the next available peer, or fails the process if none are left.

+It is expected that recovery can fail transiently, for example due to concurrent `SetManifest` calls.
+If the entire process in this section fails, it should be restarted from the beginning with an appropriate backoff.

 ## Open issues

 * TODO(burgerdev): inconsistent state if `userapi.Recover` is called while a recovered coordinator exists.
 Fix candidates: